codeclimate/codeclimate-duplication/README.md

 ### Custom file name patterns

 All engines check only appropriate files but you can override default set of patterns.
-Patterns are ran against the project root direcory so you have to use `**` to match files in nested directories.
+Patterns are ran against the project root directory so you have to use `**` to match files in nested directories.
 Also note that you have to specify all patterns, not only the one you want to add.